 But did you know that you actually earn Ultimate Rewards points (Chase's proprietary rewards points) rather than outright cash?

-But according to the offer details, “Cash Back Rewards” are actually “Ultimate Rewards points.”
+According to the offer details, “Cash Back Rewards” are actually “Ultimate Rewards points.”

 In other words, you earn Ultimate Rewards Points, which of course has many more (and often more useful) options than a cash redemption.